evennia/ainneve/design_notes.md

 	- *IMPLEMENTATION NOTE* - Use the Traits contrib
 	- Stats: Strength, Cunning, Will
 	- Resources: Health, Mana, Stamina
+	- Player Set Information: Aggression, Block Position, Parry Position
 - NOT turn-based combat
-	- *Notes from friar are at the end of the section.*
+	- *Notes from friar are at the end of the section.
+All values subject to future tweaking for game balance/fun-ness*
+	- Dice rolls are standardized as 2d6+stat
+		- *IMPLEMENTATION NOTE* - Make this a single point-of-access method which passes in the stat.
+	- Agression:
+		- Defensive (x1/2), Normal (x1), or Aggressive (x1.5)
+		- Increases damage dealt, delay, and stamina costs by Aggression factor
+		- Changing Aggression will incur an attack delay.
 	- Weapon stats
-		- Are they bonus to-hit, bonus damage, or defining attack/damage type?
+		- Min and Max Weapon Range (melee/short/medium/long), Polearms could have Min: melee, Max: Short
+		- Physical Damage Range (1 for Unarmed, 1-3 pt for a dagger, 2-4 for a longsword, 3-8 for a battleaxe/polearm)
+		- Stun Damage Duration (An amount of delay to add to the Target's action delay)
+		- Base Stamina Cost to attack with it (Fist: 2 points, Daggers: 2 point, longsword: 4pts, Battleaxe: 6pts, Polearms/Bow: 8 pts)
+		- Base Delay Duration (polearms take longer to recover after an attack than daggers, for example)
+		- Optional extra delay to reload (bows/crossbows, for example)
+		- It can be thrown effectively: Boolean
 	- Armor stats
-		- Heavier armor adds a dodge penalty
+		- Heavier armor adds a dodge penalty to your defenses (-1 dodge for light armor, -2 medium, -3 heavy)
-		- Damage reduction or general defense bonus?
-	- Dice rolls are standardized as 2d6+stat
-		- *IMPLEMENTATION NOTE* - Make this a single point-of-access method which passes in the stat.
-	- Since this isn't turn-based, there should be no "initiative" but instead "attack speed".
-		- Attack speed defines your delay after attacking - weapon speed minus armor encumbrance?
-		- Attacking also costs stamina - what exactly determines the cost?
+		- Heavier armor adds an Extra Stamina cost to all actions (1 stamina for light, 2 for medium, 3 for heavy)
+		- Acts as Damage reduction when hit (ex: Light is 2 points of Physical reduction, Medium is 4 points, Heavy is 6 points)
+		- Heavier armor adds to the delay modifier of all of the wearers actions (Light is 1.1, Medium is 1.2, Heavy is 1.3)
+		- Exotic armors may affect the other non-physical types of damage
 	- Target zones
 		- Combatants can set their defense and attack zones as an XY coordinate, left/center/right, low/mid/high
 			- Changing attack zone is a free action